Maruchero/P4Password-old/README.md

 ![](img/README_cryptography.jpg)

+## Execution

+In the terminal go in the project folder and run

+    npm install

+To start the app run

+    npm start

 ## How to use

 At the beginning the app **has no user**.
 The first thing you need to do to user the app is **create a user** clicking on the **add user button**.
 Remember your password because nowadays **there is no way to recover it**.